moogacs/docs.buf.build/docs/best-practices/module-development.md

 a certain level of versioning in its directory and package structure.

 Suppose that you are implementing the `buf.build/acme/pkg` module, which only contains a single `.proto` file initially.
-Rather than placing this file at the root of the module (i.e. adjacent to the [`buf.yaml`](../configuration/v1/buf-yaml.md) and [`buf.lock`](../configuration/v1/buf-lock.md) files), this file should still be nested within a directory and defined with a package that attempts to make it unique across other module dependencies.
+Rather than placing this file at the root of the module (adjacent to the [`buf.yaml`](../configuration/v1/buf-yaml.md) and [`buf.lock`](../configuration/v1/buf-lock.md) files), this file should still be nested within a directory and defined with a package that attempts to make it unique across other module dependencies.